tomtebloss/MV16/README.md

 ## Enclosure

 There is no enclosure for this.
 If anyone makes one, please contact me so I can add it.
+There is two 3mm holes that has been added on the PCB that can be used for this.

 ---